Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC500-Principles-of-Programming/README.md

 ----

 ## Discussions
-This repository is a collection of discussion posts from CSC475 – Platform-Based Development – Android Course
+This repository is a collection of discussion posts from CSC500 – Principles of Programming
 Directory: [Discussions](https://github.com/Omegapy/My-Academics-Portfolio/tree/main/MS-in-AI-Machine-and-Learning/CSC500-Principles-of-Programming/Discussions)

 ---